AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translate-content.md

 ## The Story So Far {#story-so-far}

 In the previous document of the AEM headless localization journey, [Configure Translation Rules](translation-rules.md) you learned how how to use AEM's translation rules to identify your translation content.
-After reading this document you should:
+You should now:

 * Understand what the translation rules do.
 * Be able to define your own translation rules.